PhilLockett/CardCreate2/README.md

     rm CardWork.tar.gz
     cd CardWork/
     ./setup.sh
+    cd ..

-## Running
+## Running 'CardCreate2'

 'CardCreate2' can be launched from the "CardCreate2" directory using the maven
 command:

     mvn clean javafx:run

-When running for the `first time`, 'CardCreate2' requires that you select the environment, such as the one setup in the parent directory as described above.
+When running for the **first time**, 'CardCreate2' requires that you select the environment, such as the one setup in the parent directory as described above.
 Browse to and select the "CardWork" directory.
 Once setup you will not be prompted again, however, you can click on the "Browse..." button at any time to select another instance of the environment.
-Alternatively, the environment "Base" path text box pull-down allows for easy switching between previously selected environment paths.
+Also, the environment "Base" path text box pull-down allows for easy switching between previously selected environment paths.

 Warning: the standard `mvn clean` command will remove all generated files,